hirosystems/clarinet/docs/feature-guides/test-contract-with-clarinet-sdk.md

 clarinet contract new counter
 ```

-And this will be the content of our smart contract.
+Below will be the content of our smart contract.
 It keeps track of an initialized value, allows for incrementing and decrementing, and prints actions as a log.

 ```clarity